babel/website/docs/plugin-transform-react-jsx.md

 `boolean`, defaults to `true`.

-Toggles whether or not to throw an error if a XML namespaced tag name is used.
+Toggles whether or not to throw an error if an XML namespaced tag name is used.
 For example:

     <f:image />